rndmcnlly/brace/README.md

 - A **front-end chat interface** based on [Open WebUI](https://github.com/open-webui/open-webui) (OWUI).
 OWUI runs inside of a Docker container.
 - A **middle-end assistant character**, Brace, that applies a customized system prompt when chatting with users, consulting the knowledge wiki as needed.
     - Brace uses a **knowledge wiki** consisting of a collection of linked Markdown documents providing the assistant with specialized knowledge and behavioral instructions relevant to the current conversational context.
 Unlike mainstream retrieval-augmented generation (RAG) engines, accesses to this wiki are based on explicit and exact lookup of entire documents (rather than implicit lookup of document fragments).
+    - Brace allows students to submit conversation transcripts directly to assigments on the **Canvas LMS** (assuming they accept submissions in the form of HTML file uploads).
 - A **back-end chat-completion engine** based on the [OpenAI Chat Completions API](https://platform.openai.com/docs/guides/chat-completions) (which is implemented by may providers beyond OpenAI).

 ## System Requirements

 Before you deploy Brace, make sure you are willing to provide the following:
 - A (virtual) machine with about 1GB of RAM, e.g. from [DigitalOcean](https://www.digitalocean.com/).
-In preliminary testing, the system seems to idle at ~500MB of RAM usage, but this leaves little room for unexpected growth in larger deployments.
+In preliminary testing, the system seems to idle at ~500MB of RAM usage, but this leaves little room for unexpected growth in larger deployments that add services around Brace.
+We recommend 2GB of RAM for comfortable deployments.
 - Access credentials for an OpenAI-compatible chat completion engine.
 This engine should offer a model with strength comparable to `gpt-4o-mini` or better.
 Weaker models seem to stumble over the knowledge wiki system, at least with the currently implemented prompting strategy.

 ## Knowledge Authoring